 It’s hard for a lot of artists to “take the plunge” into full-time painting, let along taking up art in the first place.
-However, the story of Emilie Lee is about as extreme — and entertaining — as it gets.
-Take a look!
+However, this story is about as extreme — and entertaining — as it gets.

 When it comes to painting, the act of drawing is often a departure from the classical linear concept that is understood by most people.
 Drawing, in the painting arena, has more to do with large compositional ideas and design elements, such as placement of objects or masses, linear movement, relative sizes of objects, weight distribution, and shapes.

 The very idea of how we approach our own art and feel about the art of others, keeps the “spice of art” alive.
 Now, I will be the first to confess that...

 Six seasoned pros share their knowledge on when a painting is finally finished.

 Acclaimed painter Ned Mueller has some fascinating thoughts about the origins of this popular practice we think you’ll enjoy.

 Hundreds of artists gathered recently during Streamline's 2nd annual Plein Air Live, where they had front row seats to presentations and demonstrations from today's masters, such as Clyde Aspevig, Dawn Whitelaw, C.W.
 Mundy, Thomas Jefferson Kitts, Lori Putnam (who got a very special surprise!) and so many more.

 Expert artist Patricia Watwood, who is classically trained, shares a step-by-step demo of how to paint a figure en plein air.